-Climate Institute actively supports both startup companies that invent transformative renewable energy technologies and creative ideas that facilitate widespread energy efficiency and climate change adaption.
+The Climate Institute actively helps both startup companies that invent transformative renewable energy technologies and nonprofits that facilitate climate change mitigation and adaption measures.
 We achieve this by linking students and recent graduates who are aspiring clean energy entrepreneurs with cutting edge firms and projects.
 The Innovative solutions initiative accomplishes its mission by performing the following tasks:

-- Conducting research analysis for Microtron Technologies as they market their groundbreaking energy storage device
+- Conducting research and analysis for Microtron Technologies as they market their groundbreaking energy storage device

 - Conducting research and analysis and drafting documents for Oceana as they spread their patented hydro turbine technology